An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Family history of hereditary non-polyposis colorectal cancer known as Lynch syndrome.

 When a woman describes her family history to her doctor, she should include the history of cancer in women on both the mother's and the father's side.
 Both are significant.

 Inherited mutations in the genes called BRCA1 and BRCA2 greatly increase the risk for ovarian and breast cancers.
 While these mutations are more common among women of Ashkenazi Jewish ancestry, they can occur in women of any ethnicity.

-Women with a BRCA1 mutation have about a 40% to 60% lifetime risk for ovarian cancer.
-Women with a BRCA2 mutation have about a 10% to 30% lifetime risk for ovarian cancer.
-(By contrast, the lifetime ovarian cancer risk for women in the general public is about 1 in 55 or 1.8%.)
+Women with a BRCA1 mutation have about a 44% lifetime risk for ovarian cancer.
+Women with a BRCA2 mutation have about a 17% lifetime risk for ovarian cancer.
+(By contrast, the lifetime ovarian cancer risk for women in the general public is about 1 in 55 or 1.3%.)
 These gene mutations are also associated with increased risks for breast cancer, fallopian tube cancer, pancreatic cancer, and prostate cancer in the male.
 In addition to an increased lifetime risk, women with these gene mutations tend to develop these cancers at an earlier age than that seen in the usual population of women with ovarian cancer.

 Other genetic factors are also associated with increased risk.
-Women who have genetic mutations associated with hereditary non-polyposis colorectal cancer (HNPCC) have about a 10% to 15% lifetime risk of developing ovarian cancer.
+Women who have genetic mutations associated with hereditary non-polyposis colorectal cancer (HNPCC or Lynch syndrome) have about a 10% to 15% lifetime risk of developing ovarian cancer.

 Personal Medical History

 Women who have been diagnosed with breast cancer are at increased risk for ovarian cancer, even if they do not have BRCA mutations.
 Endometriosis, a condition in which the cells that line the cavity of the uterus grow in other areas of the body such as on the ovaries or on the other pelvic structures, increases the risk for ovarian cancer.